__WHO CAN BENEFIT?

 Notable pupils

 People from all walks of life have been using the Alexander Technique since the 1890’s.
-Among the Technique’s most famous students and advocates are actors Paul Newman, William Hurt, Christopher Reeve and John Cleese, musicians Sir Colin Davis and Julian Bream, writers Aldous Huxley, George Bernard Shaw, Roald Dahl and Robertson Davies, scientist and Nobel Prize winner Nikolaas Tinbergen, and philosopher and educator John Dewey.
+Among the Technique’s most famous students and advocates include actors Paul Newman, William Hurt, Christopher Reeve and John Cleese, musicians Sir Colin Davis and Julian Bream, writers Aldous Huxley, George Bernard Shaw, Roald Dahl and Robertson Davies, scientist and Nobel Prize winner Nikolaas Tinbergen, and philosopher and educator John Dewey.

 - back and neck pain